Teaching & Learning - Library Information Specialist

 Additional Program Admission Requirements

-- submit a current resume clearly documenting your teaching experience (schools; position held; and dates of employment)
+Submit a current resume that clearly documents your teaching experience.
+Include schools, positions held, and dates of employment.

-- provide an official TOEFL/IELTS Score (if applying as an international student)
+Provide an official TOEFL/IELTS score if you’re applying as an international student.

 Global Access to Online Degree Programs

 When applying, international students applying to a fully online program must agree to our international online and hybrid programs disclosure and disclaimer statements.
 Due to limited on-campus courses, immigration documentation cannot be issued for students seeking F-1 or J-1 status.

 - Fall Term — July 15; Applications received after July 15 will be accepted as space permits

 - Spring Term — November 1; Applications received after November 1 will be accepted as space permits

 - Summer Term — March 15; Applications received after March 15 will be accepted as space permits